 I know, I know, most people aren’t interested in birds and we’ve lost some of you already.
 But there’s a few other particularly pretty ones to keep an eye out for.

-The easily distinguishable brightly coloured male Superb Fairy-wren and Red-Browed Finch can often be seen darting around carparks and picnic areas.
+The easily distinguishable brightly coloured male Superb Fairy-wren and Red-Browed Finch (Firetail) can be seen darting around carparks and picnic areas.
 And last but not least, there are some beautiful Robin species including Eastern Yellow Robin, Red-capped Robin, Flame Robin and Scarlet Robin.
+A lot of these Robins come down into the more open terrain in the cooler months and can be more easily seen around the campsites and picnic areas during this period.

 Wildlife of the Grampians do’s & don’ts